 Jojobi nuri has a modern and minimal look.
 Used in tableware and home decor, this light and durable monochromatic lac...

 Spring brings cherry blossoms, carp streamers, praying for fire prevention, rice paddy art, and a festival for both cows and horses.

-A sea change of scenery occurs in the fall as the leaves turn, rice is harvested, and the Fujiwara Fall Festival takes place.
+Leaves turn, rice is harvested, and the Fujiwara Fall Festival takes place.

-Iwate's winter brings skiing and other winter pursuits, longevity dances, naked festivals, a soba-eating tournament, and a snow festival.
+Iwate's winter brings skiing and other winter pursuits, longevity dances, naked festivals, a soba-eating tournament and a snow festival.